johnmn3/cljs-thread/README.md

 ## Some history

-`in.mesh` is derived from [`tau.alpha`](https://github.com/johnmn3/tau.alpha) which I released about four years ago.
+`cljs-thread` is derived from [`tau.alpha`](https://github.com/johnmn3/tau.alpha) which I released about four years ago.
 That project evolved towards working with SharedArrayBuffers (SABs).
 A slightly update version of `tau.alpha` is available here: https://gitlab.com/johnmn3/tau and you can see a demo of the benefits of SABs here: https://simultaneous.netlify.app/

 At an early point during the development of `tau.alpha` about four years ago, I got blocking semantics to work with these synchronous XHRs and hacking the response from a sharedworker.
 I eventually abandoned this strategy when I discovered you could get blocking semantics and better performance out of SABs and `js/Atomics`.

 Unfortunately there was lot's of drama around the security of SABs and, years later, they require very constraining security settings, making their usage impractical for some deployment situations.
-Compared to using typed arrays in `tau.alpha`, you'll never get that same performance in `inmesh`, in terms of worker-to-worker communication - in `tau.alpha` you're literally using shared memory - but there's no reason these other features shouldn't be available in non-SAB scenarios, so I figured it would make sense to extract these other bits out into `inmesh` and build V2 of `tau.alpha` on top of it.
-With `tau.beta`, built on `inmesh`, I'll be implementing SAB-less variants of `atom`s and `agent`s, with similar semantics to that of Clojure's.
+Compared to using typed arrays in `tau.alpha`, you'll never get that same performance in `cljs-thread`, in terms of worker-to-worker communication - in `tau.alpha` you're literally using shared memory - but there's no reason these other features shouldn't be available in non-SAB scenarios, so I figured it would make sense to extract these other bits out into `cljs-thread` and build V2 of `tau.alpha` on top of it.
+With `tau.beta`, built on `cljs-thread`, I'll be implementing SAB-less variants of `atom`s and `agent`s, with similar semantics to that of Clojure's.
 Then I'll be implementing SAB-based versions that folks can opt in to if desired.